Directional Disruptive And Stabilizing Selection

 Q4: What is the role of genetic drift in relation to these modes of selection?

 A4: Genetic drift, the random fluctuation of allele frequencies due to chance events, can interact with natural selection.
-In small populations, genetic drift can counteract selection, particularly stabilizing selection, by increasing variation.
+Now, in small populations, genetic drift can counteract selection, particularly stabilizing selection, by increasing variation.
 In larger populations, the effect of drift is often less pronounced.

 Conclusion: The Ever-Changing Landscape of Evolution